grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 **Overfitting:** Validation loss diverges from training loss after ~5 epochs in every ground truth run (V5-V9).
 All training data is from Seward, Alaska.
 The model memorizes location-specific patterns rather than learning generalizable noise signatures.
 The data acquisition plan above is the primary mitigation.

-**Classification plateau:** ~72% overall accuracy is slightly below the 75% seafloor proportion.
-The model trades some seafloor accuracy for noise detection (34.8%), which is useful but indicates room for improvement on both fronts.
-Both false positives (seafloor flagged as noise) and false negatives (noise missed) are present.
+**Classification plateau and noise over-prediction:** ~72% overall accuracy is slightly below the 75% seafloor proportion.
+The model detects noise at 34.8%, nearly double the validation set's actual 18.8% noise rate.
+This means the model is making more corrections than necessary, flagging real seafloor as noise.
+The model trades some seafloor accuracy for noise detection, but needs to become more precise.
+Geographic diversity in training data should tighten the decision boundary.
+Additionally, tracking precision and recall separately (rather than just overall detection rate) would better diagnose whether the priority is reducing false positives or improving true positive detection.

 **Correction magnitude gap:** V9 corrections are up to 32m larger than V7, but still don't fully recover the clean reference surface.